Clinical Doctoral Programs Admission Process

 Applications for referee reports are only available here through psychologyreference.org

-We ask that you prepare a written statement that outlines your vision for your career as a clinical psychologist.
+We ask that you prepare a written statement that outlines your vision for your career as a clinical psychologist or clinical neuropsychologist.
 Most of our previously successful applicants had a strong academic record and some practical experience or volunteer work experience related to clinical practice.
 This makes the personal statement a key factor in discriminating among a large group of strong applicants.

 C: Nominating a supervisor

 Do not contact potential supervisors.
 Please submit the name of a potential supervisor without contacting the staff member.
-Find out more about the potential research projects, visit Supervisor Connect.
+To find out more about the potential research projects, visit Supervisor Connect.
 Click here for a list of projects on offer for 2022.

 D: International Applicants ONLY: